Propfan: Size

 A twin-engine aircraft carrying 100–150 passengers would require propfan diameters of 120–168 in, and a propfan with a propeller diameter of 236 in would theoretically produce almost 60000 lbf of thrust.
 These sizes achieve the desired high bypass ratios of over 30, but they are approximately twice the diameter of turbofan engines of equivalent capability.
-For this reason, airframers usually design the empennage with a T-tail configuration for aerodynamic purposes, and the propfans may be attached to the upper part of the rear fuselage.
+For this reason, airframers usually design the empennage with a T-tail configuration in order to avoid the turbulent propwash adversely influencing the elevators and causing vibration issues therein.
+The propfans may be attached to the upper part of the rear fuselage.
 For the Rolls-Royce RB3011 propfan prototype, a pylon of about 2.54 m long would be required to connect the center of each engine to the side of the fuselage.
 If the propfans are mounted to the wings, the wings would be attached to the aircraft in a high wing configuration, which allows for ground clearance without requiring excessively long landing gear.
 For the same amount of power or thrust produced, an unducted fan requires shorter blades than a geared propfan, although the overall installation issues still apply.